mrNileshRathod/TCS-Xplore-Hands-on-Java-Solutions-2022/Smallest Vowel/Question.md

 ## Problem Statement

-In the main method, read a String (which may have alphabets along with numeric digits) and print the number of vowel and consonants (any alphabet apart from vowel is a consonant) present in the given String.
+In the main method, write code to read a String value using Scanner and print the smallest vowel.
+Assume all input values are in lower case.

-<br>**Note**: The output should be printed in the same format as mentioned in the sample output.
+E.g If the input value is "matrix" then output will be a (since there are two vowels a and i where a is smaller as per ASCII sequence).

 ## Input

-    Welcome123
+    matrix

 ## Output
-    Number of Vowels: 3
-    Number of Consonants: 4
+    a